adieyal/gov-software-audit/README.md

 That said, I can't do it alone but I do feel that it is a worthwhile goal.
 If nothing else, a database of software used by government may be useful outside of this project.
 Also - learning about PAIA is quite useful - just because information is not available on a government website doesn't mean that you can get access to it.
 It's a useful tool in your toolbox if you need to research a particular topic.

 If you're willing to help - contact me, clone the repository and get cracking.
 Send pull requests and I'll merge your additions into the database (and credit you appropriately).

+Here are the steps:

+1. Clone the repository
+2. Have a look at the PAIA requests csv file.
+3. Identify a department that hasn't yet been claimed (at can be national, regional or local)
+4. Add your department to the file.
+5. Create a PAIA request - see the template file for an example
+6. Look on the department website.
+You should find a link to their PAIA manual.
+In it you should find the contact details of the Information Officer or their deputy.
+7. Send them the request and then negotiate the data.
+You may be asked to pay R35 for the request but not always.
+Here are some hints that may be useful:
+	* Sometimes the email bounces - find another email address.
+People change jobs all the time while the PAIA manual is seldom updated.
+	* In theory, they have 30 days to respond - in practice they may completely ignore your request.
+There's not too much that can be done unfortunately except try to find someone else to contact.
+	* You may be asked what you want the data for.
+They are obliged to furnish you with the data regardless of your reasons and you're not required to answer.
+In this case, I don't think that it is a problem.
+	* I have had one case where they have refused to give me costs - I'm not sure how to deal with this yet.
+8. When communicating with your PAIA, be sure to be polite.
+Since they may ignore your request without real repercussions, it's best to be friendly.
+You're much more likely to get a response.
+9. Once you get your data, fill in the packages.csv file.
+10. You're done - go back to step 1.